aaronsb/lucene_rag_ollama/README.md

 # Document RAG API

+## Overview

-A full-stack application that combines Apache Lucene for document indexing with a local Ollama LLM for Retrieval-Augmented Generation (RAG).
+This full-stack application combines Apache Lucene for document indexing with a local Ollama LLM for Retrieval-Augmented Generation (RAG).
 The system includes a modern React frontend and runs entirely locally using Docker containers.
+It provides a seamless interface for document management, querying, and interactive chat-based document retrieval.

+## Collaboration with Cline

+This project is developed in collaboration with [Cline](https://github.com/cline/cline), an exceptional AI assistant code editor.
+Cline has been instrumental in enhancing the development process, providing intelligent code suggestions, and ensuring best practices are followed throughout the project.

+## Goals

+The primary goals of this project are:
+- To gain a deeper understanding of RAG and graph search results.
+- To improve skills in creating and managing Docker containers.
+- To practice writing clean, maintainable code.
+- To enhance documentation skills and maintain comprehensive project documentation.

+This project is a work in progress, aimed at continuous learning and improvement in full-stack development and AI integration.

 ## Features